hadamove/poms/README.md

-# Molasses - Interactive Molecular Surface Generation in WebGPU
+# POMS - Portable Molecular Surface

-This project uses WebGPU implementation in Rust - [wgpu](https://github.com/gfx-rs/wgpu) to implement a proof-of-concept generation and visualization of molecular surfaces (SES) on multiple platforms.
+This project uses WebGPU implementation in Rust - [wgpu](https://github.com/gfx-rs/wgpu) to implement a proof-of-concept generation and visualization of molecular surfaces (SES) that easy easily portable to the majority of platforms on which it runs natively.
 The application also supports simpler space-fill visualisation of molecules.

 ## Setup